Magnetizing weak links by time-dependent spin-orbit interactions: momentum conserving and non-conserving processes: Technical Details

 and that of the second term is [see Eq. (\ref{Gdo})]

-Inserting these results into Eq. (\ref{IL}), and noting that $\Gamma=\Gamma^{}_{L}+\Gamma^{}_{R}$, yields that the particle flux from the left lead due to the momentum-conserving processes is steady. i.e., does not depend on time.
+Noting that $\Gamma=\Gamma^{}_{L}+\Gamma^{}_{R}$, the particle flux from the left lead due to the momentum-conserving processes becomes steady. i.e., does not depend on time.
 To the lowest possible order in $\Omega$, it reads

-This result was derived and discussed in Ref. \cite{O2020}, and is included here for completeness.
+This result was derived and discussed in Ref. \onlinecite{O2020}, and is included here for completeness.

 \twocolumngrid